-- 1. personnel costs (researchers, technicians and other supporting staff to the extent employed on the research project); - 2. costs of subcontracting: costs of consultancy and equivalent services used exclusively for the research activity; this cost type cannot account for more than

-70% of all eligible costs of a project; the subcontracting can be obtained from consortium partner only in justified case, this need will be verified by a national experts panel;
+- 1. Personnel costs: researchers, technicians and other supporting staff to the extent employed on the research project); - 2.
+Costs of subcontracting: used exclusively for the research activity; this cost type cannot account for more than 70% of all eligible costs of a project; the subcontracting can be obtained from consortium partner only in justified case, this need will be verified by a national experts panel; - 3.
+Operating costs (depending on the type of eligible institution):

-3. operating costs including: